-You can use your Discovery Benefits Debit Card for dental and vision and/ or preventive expenses only.
-If your plan allows, once you meet your annual deductible, you may use your Limited Health FSA (although not your card) for all eligible IRS expenses.
-Check your plan description for details about the Limited Health FSA.
+You can only use your Discovery Benefits debit card for dental and vision expenses.
+If your plan allows, once you meet your annual deductible, you may use your Limited Health FSA (but not your card) for all eligible IRS expenses.
+Check your Summary Plan Description for details about the Limited Health FSA.